jankomag/unitac-slums-model/README.md

+# Mapping precarious settlements with satellite imagery and building footprints data

-# Repo for the dissertation project
+### Repository for the dissertation project CASA0004